-Tips for saving your brakes when driving down steep grades, including how to use “engine braking” instead of pressing the brake pedal to slow your vehicle down.
+Following are my best downhill driving tips to save your brakes when driving down steep grades — including how to use “engine braking” instead of pressing the brake pedal to slow your vehicle down.

-We just returned from a trip to Gatlinburg, Tennessee — home to the Great Smoky Mountains.
+We recently returned from a trip to Gatlinburg, Tennessee — home to the Great Smoky Mountains.
+I had the opportunity to learn some awesome downhill driving tips that made our trip so much more enjoyable.

-Many of the roads between tourist traps (I mean “sightseeing destinations”) are incredibly steep and winding.
-Some roads wind UP one entire side of the mountain, then require that you drive back DOWN a narrow winding road on the other side.
+Many of the roads between tourist traps (I mean “sightseeing destinations”) in the Smoky Mountains are incredibly steep and winding.
+Some roads wind UP one entire side of a mountain, and then require that you drive back DOWN a narrow winding road on the other side.

-Needless to say, with the amount of traffic over the 4th of July holiday, and the sheer number of mountains which exist in the Smokies, we had several occasions to test our downhill driving skills (and our brakes!) this weekend.
+Needless to say, with the amount of traffic over the holiday weekend and the sheer number of mountains which exist in the Smokies we had several occasions to test our downhill driving skills (and our brakes!) on this trip.

 On our family vacations growing up, Dad would drop the old-fashioned dashboard gear shift lever down a notch every time he went down a steep winding hill.
 Then kick it up a notch at times.
 Then, back down again.